gilbertchen/duplicacy/GUIDE.md

-   -max-chunk-size, -max 16M       the maximum size of chunks (defaults to chunk-size * 4) -min-chunk-size, -min 1M        the minimum size of chunks (defaults to chunk-size / 4) -compression-level, -l <level>  compression level (defaults to -1) -copy <storage name>            make the new storage copy-compatiable with an existing one
+   -max-chunk-size, -max 16M       the maximum size of chunks (defaults to chunk-size * 4) -min-chunk-size, -min 1M        the minimum size of chunks (defaults to chunk-size / 4) -compression-level, -l <level>  compression level (defaults to -1) -copy <storage name>            make the new storage copy-compatible with an existing one
 ```

 The *add* command connects another storage to the current repository.
 Like the *init* command, if the storage has not
-been intialized before, a storage configuraiton file derived from the command line options will be uploaded, but those
+been initialized before, a storage configuration file derived from the command line options will be uploaded, but those
 options will be ignored if the configuration file already exists in the storage.

 A unique storage name must be given in order to distinguish it from other storages.

 The -copy option is required if later you want to copy snapshots between this storage and another storage.
-Two storages are copy-compatiable if they have the same average chunk size, the same maximum chunk size,
+Two storages are copy-compatible if they have the same average chunk size, the same maximum chunk size,
 the same minimum chunk size, the same chunk seed (used in calculating the rolling hash in the variable-size chunks
 algorithm), and the same hash key.
 If the -copy option is specified, these parameters will be copied from
 the existing storage rather than from the command line.